keirf/flashfloppy-autoswap/monkey2/00-README.txt

 image (unzip "monkey2_alt_boot.zip" over the old boot disk).
 This version does not vertically centre the display on PAL systems, which seems to circumvent this issue.

+Alternatively, press LMB or Fire during boot to switch to NTSC mode (may not work reliably with all Kickstart versions).
+This works best witnh the alternative Disk-1 image, as it is vertically centred on NTSC screens.

 Feedback / Bug Reports
 ----------------------